6 Steps to Heal The Cycle of Shame!

 Shame and Depression

-Depression can lead to shame.
-And shame can further depression.
-Shame can be so tormenting that individuals may feel like they don’t belong on the earth, like they’re monsters, and everything will result in pain.
+Depression can lead to feelings of shame, and shame can make depression worse.
+This shame can be so intense that individuals may feel like they don’t belong, like they’re fundamentally flawed, and that everything in life will cause them pain.

 Dealing with Shame at Work